 PayPal is a safe, trusted and affordable method for sending small one off transfers.
-The transfer is can be done electronically, only takes a couple of minutes but both you and the recipient will need a PayPal account.
-For convenience, you can also use your local bank but the exchange rate will be pretty poor and as we mentioned above their fees and charges are pretty hefty.
+The transfer is can be done electronically and should only take a couple of minutes, but both you and the recipient will need a PayPal account.
+For convenience, you can also use your local bank but the exchange rate can be pretty poor, and as we mentioned above, their fees and charges may also be quite hefty.

-To save yourself time and more importantly money, a foreign exchange specialist such as OFX is definitely your best option.
-Your recipient will receive thousands more in Euros over the years with a foreign exchange provider than if you make the regular transfers with a bank.
+To save yourself time and money, a foreign exchange specialist such as OFX, TorFX and WorldFirst may be your best option.
+You'll likely save hundreds if not thousands more in Euros over the years with a foreign exchange provider than if you make the regular transfers with a bank.

 Q3.
 What is a spot deal?

 This refers to an arrangement with a provider where you lock in the current exchange rate immediately with a legal binding of converting one currency for the other within 24 hours of booking the deal.
 That's in contrast to a forward contract where you secure a favourable rate right now for a transfer up to 1-2 years in the future.